kerryzhu108/UofTLocals/README.md

-Can edit their business information by clicking on their username Can post new annoucements, respond to comments, and change their description Can upload business image by going inside their business profile
+Can edit their business information by clicking on their username Can post new annoucements, respond to comments, and change their description Can upload business image by going inside their business profile Editing their business is only possible when they are looking at their own business

 ## Admin User